urueedi/kazoo-provision/README.md

     - URL-Password => [your_pass] is used in GET-string of phone snom now only
     - Domainrestriction => [customer_home_domain] e.g. customer.domain.com (dyndns) only this domain will be able to consume provision if putin
     - Phone Admin Password => [your_pass] access password to local phone
-    - Zoiper Token => [zoipertoken] This is used for autoprovision with smartphone with zoiper
+    - Zoiper Token => [zoipertoken] This is used for autoprovision with smartphone with zoiper(use: oem.zoiper.com)
     - Automatic Devicesetting => enable to allow this autoprovision features on this account for all his phones
     - User devicesetting => enable to allow devicesettings in the userportal
 10. If you need plug&play support for ip-phones you need openwrt from this github site.
 To add for VoIP-Phones use e.g.